Building Information Modelling (BIM) systems are a crucial element of any modern construction project.

 Why Clash Detection Means A Smoother Handover

 The importance of using BIM software on a project is evident through the amount of efficiencies it can bring.
-It prevents problems by ‘clash detection’ - it highlights possible problems in the design or functionality of the virtual construction, allowing solutions to be found before the problems have a chance to materialize in bricks and mortar.
+It prevents problems by ‘clash detection’ - it highlights possible problems in the design or functionality of the virtual construction, allowing solutions to be found before the problems have a chance to materialise in bricks and mortar.

 For example, perhaps a HVAC duct is designed properly but its location is not, and if built to plan, it runs through a foundation wall.
 Finding these errors is vital, as they would severely impact the construction process, causing delays, design changes, materials costs and a slew of other problems and ultimately, budget overruns.